 But I still had a good time with THE SECRET ORDER, a hidden object puzzle adventure developed by Sunward Games and published by Artifex Mundi in February 2019.
 It is definitely possible to play through without having played any of the other Secret Order games before.

 As the protagonist, Sarah, I collected several magical artifacts scattered across the world in secret labs, forests, mansions, and mountain ruins.
 There were elements of fantasy and science fiction, with dragons, druids, ray guns, aliens, knights and scientists.

 The beautiful artwork is the biggest appeal of THE SECRET ORDER, followed by the challenging puzzles.
-The story… well, the dialogue was, at times, so bad it was hilarious, almost like a porno.
+The story… well… the dialogue was so bad it was funny, almost like a porno.